tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 Pneumomediastinum (air in the medistinum) has an incidence of 1 case per 10,000 admissions in the hospital.

 # Pathophysiology
 The pressure gradient inside the thorax changes with a pneumothorax.
 Normally the pressure of the pleural space is negative when compared to atmospheric pressure.
 When the chest wall expands outwards, the lung also expands outwards due to surface tension between the parietal and visceral pleurae.
 Lungs have a tendency to collapse due to elastic recoil.
 When there is communication between the alveoli and the pleural space (caused by a rupture in the visceral pleura), air fills this space, changing the pressure gradient.
 This causes the lung to collapse until equilibrium is restored by restoring the presure gradient or sealing the rupture.
 As a pneumothorax enlarges, the lung gets smaller which will reduce vital capacity and decrease oxygen partial pressure.

 Clinical presentation of a pneumothorax can range anywhere from asymptomatic to chest pain and shortness of breath.
 A tension pneumothorax can cause severe hypotension (obstructive shock) and even death.
 Beck's triad describes symptoms commonly associated with tension pneumothorax.

-The three components of Beck's triad are distended neck veins, distant heart sounds, and hypotension.
-Other symptoms include tachypnea, dyspnea, tachycardia, and hypoxia.
+The three components of Beck's triad are:
+* distended neck veins
+* distant heart sounds
+* hypotension

+Other symptoms include:
+* tachypnea
+* dyspnea
+* tachycardia
+* hypoxia

 Spontaneous pneumothorax in the majority of patients occurs due to the rupture of bullae or blebs.
 Primary spontaneous pneumothorax is defined as occurring in patients without underlying lung disease but these patients had asymptomatic bullae or blebs on thoracotomy.
 Primary spontaneous pneumothorax occurs in tall and thin young people due to increased shear forces or more negative pressure at the apex of the lung.
 Lung inflammation and oxidative stress are essential to the pathogenesis of primary spontaneous pneumothorax.
 Current smokers have increased inflammatory cells in small airways and are at increased risk of pneumothorax.